TBlauwe/tcm/docs/pages/modules/logging.md

 ## Setup

-This module is available on `tcm.cmake` inclusion.
+This module is automatically setup on `tcm.cmake` inclusion.

 Available options :

 ```cmake
 set(TCM_VERBOSE ON) # Toggleable verbosity
 ```

 ## Side-effects

-During `tcm.cmake` inclusion:
+During setup:

 * If `CMAKE_MESSAGE_CONTEXT_SHOW` is not already set by the user, it defaults to `TRUE`.
 * If `CMAKE_MESSAGE_CONTEXT` is not already set by the user, it defaults to `${PROJECT_NAME}`.